pshdev0/assembly-sub-compiler/README.md

 * Additional language syntax and functions
 * Full list of command support docs to follow

 This project is a 65(C)02 compiler at heart, with syntax additions inspired by Java and C++, and with advanced library functions.
-I wanted to create a language which could be used for pure 65(C)02 programming, but also providing a modern language style and advanced functions should you want to use them.
+I wanted to create a language which could be used for pure 65(C)02 programming, but also providing a modern language style and advanced sub-compiled functions should you want to use them.

 # Example